fago/rules-docs/README.md

 Rules can react to events occurring on your site, such as a user logging in or a node being submitted, and it can perform customized follow-up actions such as redirecting to a certain page or setting field values.

-Rules is also a framework used by other modules, allowing them to expose user-reconfigurable components with sets of actions and conditions that are managed in easy to import/export configuration files.
+Rules is also a framework used by other modules, allowing them to expose user-configurable components with sets of actions and conditions that are managed in easy to import/export configuration files.
 Rules leverages Entity API to read and act on data and work seamlessly with all types of variables and entities.

 ![Drupal Rules Simple Example](drupal_rules_simple_example.jpg)